ServiceWeaver/weaver/website/blog/quick_intro.md

 Service Weaver applications are not only easier to write, run, and manage;
 they’re also faster.

->We found out that Service Weaver improves application latency by 2x and reduces
+>We found out that Service Weaver improves application latency by 15x and reduces
->VM costs by 2.5x when compared to a typical microservices solution built on top
+>VM costs by 9x when compared to a typical microservices solution built on top
 >of gRPC and protocol buffers.

-### No RPCs, No Protos, An Efficient Network Protocol
+<h3 class="emphasize-title">No RPCs, No Protos, An Efficient Network Protocol</h3>

 The fact that all application components run at the same code version allows Service Weaver to heavily optimize its serialization and communication